-December 31, 2022 December 31, 2021
+December 31, 2023 December 31, 2022

 \$ \$

-Canadian GST receivable (i) 1,321 789
+Canadian GST receivable 1,228 1,321

-The company files its Goods and Services Tax (GST) returns with the Canada Revenue Agency on a quarterly schedule.
+The Company files its Goods and Services Tax (GST) returns with the Canada Revenue Agency on a quarterly schedule.

-During the year ended December 31, 2022, the Company wrote off an amount of \$6,357 (2021 - \$3,878) of Value-added-tax in Mexico ("Impasto al Valor Agregado" - "IVA").
-In Mexico IVA is charged at a rate of 16%, and can be credited to any amounts of IVA payable or claimed back from the tax authorities, but only when the invoices that gave rise to it have been effectively paid by the Company.
+During the year ended December 31, 2023, the Company wrote off an amount of \$11,981 (2022 - \$6,357) of Value-added-tax in Mexico ("Impasto al Valor Agregado" - "IVA").
+In Mexico IVA is charged at a rate of 16% and can be credited to any amounts of IVA payable or claimed back from the tax authorities, but only when the invoices that gave rise to it have been effectively paid by the Company.
 While most of the IVA receivable or creditable corresponds to IVA on the interest portion of the Subsidiary Agreement (Note 6) invoiced by Autlan to the Company, it was decided to write down the amount to zero due to the uncertainly about the timing in which this amount could be recovered or applied to any IVA payable.

-There was no change in the amount of Mexican income tax recoverable (impuesto sobre la renta "ISR").
+There was a change of \$(2,810) in the amount of Mexican income tax recoverable (impuesto sobre la renta "ISR") (2022 - \$nil).
 ISR is expected to be eventually recovered as the Company posts annual losses.
 The Company has generated losses during its years of operation with the exception of 2017 when Autlan forgave the Company's debt up to June 30, 2017.
 While the cumulative losses of prior and later years have resulted in no income taxes payable, that year's net income, together with certain invoicing transactions between the Company's Mexican subsidiary (the "Subsidiary") and Metallorum Prospección, SAPI de CV ("Prospección") pursuant to a Mandate (Note 8) triggered the requirement of a cash prepayment of interim income taxes in Mexico for the Subsidiary based on a coefficient determined by the net income of 2017, even though the Mandate transaction has not generated income for the Subsidiary.
-The Subsidiary is expected to be able to claim this prepayment back at the time of filing its 2022 income tax return and that of subsequent years, but there is uncertainly as to the timing and amounts that can be recovered or accredited towards other taxes payable.
+The Subsidiary is expected to be able to claim this prepayment back at the time of filing its 2023 income tax return and that of subsequent years, but there is uncertainly as to the timing and amounts that can be recovered or accredited towards other taxes payable.
 The Company has terminated the Mandate to avoid these interim tax prepayments in cash in the future.

-Accounts payable and accrued liabilities
+5. Accounts payable and accrued liabilities